 Do you ever hear a song and it transports you to another time and place?
 I had a moment like this just the other day.

-I was out for a walk on my own in the forest nearby, and through my headphones came the song Innocent Man by Rag ‘n’ Bone Man.
+I was out for a walk in the forest recently, and through my headphones came the song Innocent Man by Rag ‘n’ Bone Man.
 I hadn’t heard the song before but as I enjoyed his recent hit ‘We’re only human’, I had added a few of his other songs to my playlist.